How To Delegate Better and Get More Done

 When you combine the mental effect of these doubts and the simple fact that delegation demands a bit of effort up-front, it’s not hard to see why so many founders decide to handle their work themselves.

-There’s a pretty clear problem with this approach, though—you have a limited amount of time and energy to devote to your business.
+There’s a pretty clear problem with this approach, though—you have a limited amount of time and energy to devote to your company.
 It doesn’t matter how early you set your alarm, there are always going to be tasks that get pushed down the pipeline.

 So, delegation is really a matter of getting your priorities in order.
 It’s the process of determining which tasks are essential for you to complete, which ones can be completed by someone else, and which ones can be ignored altogether.